Plan name | State definition of qualified expenses | |

 | |

-MINNESOTA Minnesota College Savings Plan | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
-Registered apprenticeship programs, and student loan repayment of up to a lifetime maximum of $10,000 can be withdrawn free from federal and Minnesota state income tax, except to the extent of Minnesota's recapture provisions for previously deducted or credited contribution amounts.
-This does not include tuition for elementary or secondary education.
-Distributions from a 529 account directly to a Roth IRA are not considered a qualified expense for state income tax purposes.
+NORTH DAKOTA College SAVE (Direct) | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $20,000 in K-12 tuition and other qualified expenses.
+The state's definition also includes distributions from a 529 account directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers.

 | |

-MONTANA Achieve Montana | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
-This includes tuition for elementary or secondary education, or education loan payments.
-Distributions from a 529 account directly to a Roth IRA are not considered a qualified expense for state income tax purposes. | |
+OREGON Embark | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap.
+The state's definition also includes distributions directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers.
+Distributions from a 529 account for K-12 expenses or for credentialing expenses are not considered qualified withdrawals for Oregan state tax purposes. | |

+PENNSYLVANIA Pennsylvania 529 Investment Plan | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $20,000 in K-12 tuition and other qualified expenses.
+The state's definition also includes distributions from a 529 account directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers. | |

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs or participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap.
-This does not include tuition and costs for elementary or secondary education or qualified postsecondary credentialing expenses.
+RHODE ISLAND CollegeBound Saver (Direct-sold) | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $20,000 in K-12 tuition and other qualified expenses.
+The state's definition also includes distributions from a 529 account directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers. | |

+SOUTH CAROLINA Future Scholar 529 College Savings Plan (Direct-sold) | The state conforms with the federal definition of qualified education expenses, which includes expenses for higher education, apprenticeship programs, interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $20,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
 Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes.

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs or participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap.
-This does not include tuition or costs for elementary or secondary education or qualified postsecondary credentialing expenses.
-Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes.

-NEW HAMPSHIRE UNIQUE College Investing Plan | The state conforms with the federal definition of qualified education expenses, which includes expenses for higher education, apprenticeship programs, interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
-Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes

 | |